smallawat/Calulator-kolin/README.md

-# Flutter Calculator
+# Calculator

-A simple calculator app using Flutter
+A simple calculator app by using kotlin
+This screenshot is for Educational Purpose only

 ![alt text](./Screenshot.png "Screenshot")